What is a Brand Ambassador?

 Employee brand ambassadors humanize your company, showcasing it as more than a business – it’s a community.
 When done right, these brand ambassadors help transform your workforce into an incredibly powerful marketing and recruitment tool.

-What Is the Job of a Brand Ambassador?
+What Does a Brand Ambassador Do?
 Why Do They Matter Today?

 What Are the Different Types of Brand Ambassadors?